 The webinar is based on an ACAP report authored by CHCS, Addressing Social Determinants of Health via Medicaid Managed Care Contracts and § 1115 Demonstrations, that examines Medicaid managed care contracts in 40 states and 25 approved § 1115 demonstrations.

 Speaker: Jennifer McGuigan Babcock, Vice President for Medicaid Policy and Director of Strategic Operations, ACAP

 J. Babcock provided an overview of the project and report, noting ACAP’s priorities for this inventory.

 Speakers: Tricia McGinnis, Senior Vice President, CHCS; Diana Crumley, Program Officer, CHCS

 T. McGinnis and D. Crumley discussed select findings in the report, providing examples of requirements and incentives in contracts and § 1115 demonstrations in two categories: (1) systems and partnerships; and (2) authority and funding.
 CHCS provided an overview of requirements and incentives related to care coordination and management, quality assessment and performance improvement, additional services, MCO payment incentives, and value-based payment.
 CHCS also outlined recommendations for federal policymakers.

 Speaker: Anne Kanyusik Yoakum, Chief Executive Officer, Hennepin Health

-A. Kanyusik Yoakum, Chief Executive Officer at Hennepin Health in Minnesota, will reflect on the findings and share how SDOH is being addressed for Hennepin’s population.
+A. Kanyusik Yoakum, Chief Executive Officer at Hennepin Health in Minnesota, reflected on the findings and shared how SDOH is being addressed for Hennepin’s population.